Frequently Asked Questions

 + How many bands get to play the festival?

 It varies from year to year, but generally about 85 to 100 during the three day Festival.
-2017 has a little over 80 performances scheduled over the 3 days.
+2018 will have a little over 80 performances scheduled over the 3 days.

 + Whats the best way to get around?

 All are venues are in close proximity of each other.
 We encourage people to use their walking shoes but we know sometimes it's hard to get to your next show in time so we reccommend Savannah Pedicab.
 Flag one down, they're all over town or call 912-232-7900.

 + When will you announce the full lineup and schedule?

 Full Lineup will be announced in Januray.
 The full Festival Schedule and venues will come in mid-February.

 + What’s the deal with Tickets and Passes?

 3-Day Festival Passes: $79 - Gets you into all shows at all venues for all three days.
 Weekend Pass:

 2-Day Weekend Passes: $59 - Gets you into all shows at all venues on Friday and Saturday.
 Single-Day Pass: $34- Gets you access to all venues for one day on either 3/9, 3/10 or 3/11.
 VIP Passes: $149- Gets you access to everything, and much more!

 If you’ve purchased your passes online or purchased a ticket at a Savannah Stopover event prior to the Festival.
 You will still need to redeem that ticket for a wristband and/or Festival badge.
 This can be done at the Savannah Stopover Festival HQ.
 Headquarters adress will be announced in mid-February.
 Please keep this website and Savannah Stopover checked on Facebook for all the most current details!
 Please note, entrance to all shows is ‘space permitting’.
 Arrive early and be ready with Plan B. Hopping from venue to venue is what Stopover is all about (and remember you can take your drink with you!)